-Follow us on Facebook or join the Fort Collins Trail Runners list to get additional updates on local training and social runs.
+Follow us on Facebook or join the Fort Collins Trail Runners group to get additional updates on local training and social runs.
 Additional details about Gnar Runners training runs will also be posted on our blog here.

 Quad Rock 50 & 25 Training

-Date: April 11th, 2015
+Date: April 4

 Fees: No registration is required.
-Runners are responsible for their own park entrance fee ($7 day use per car if you don’t already have an annual state park pass.
+Runners are responsible for their own park entrance fee ($9 day use per car if you don’t already have an annual state park pass.
 Carpooling strongly recommended.)

 Course: Most runners will follow the Quad Rock 25 mile loop but everyone is welcome to run any part of the course.
 And anyone is welcome to start earlier or later.
 The route will not be marked but we will have plenty of local runners attending so most runners should be able to buddy up with a similarly paced runner or group of runners, with at least one person who knows the course.
 If you are new to the area, however, please remember to print a map.
 Full size detailed maps of Lory and Horsetooth are available from Jax or the local REI.

-We will not have any aid stations on the course.
+Other: We will not have any aid stations on the course.
 There are water pumps at the Horsetooth Trailhead, Soldier Canyon Trailhead, and the Lory Visitor Center.
 We will also place several jugs of water at the Arthur’s Trailhead.

 Runners are responsible for their own safety – we will not keep track of any attendance and will not have a course sweep.